-In 1980, Frank Mankiewicz—then president of National Public Radio—coined the word "retronym," for a term specifying the original meaning of word after a newer meaning has overtaken it.
-The term was popularized by New York Times “On Language” columnist William Safire in a 1992 column, where the writer wondered what people would call “regular mail” after the advent of email (snails didn’t come up).
+In 1980, Frank Mankiewicz—then president of National Public Radio—coined the word retronym, for a term specifying the original meaning of a word after a newer meaning has overtaken it.
+The term was popularized by New York Times “On Language” columnist William Safire in a 1992 column, in which the writer wondered what people would call “regular mail” after the advent of email (snails didn’t come up).
 Retronyms had been used long before 1980, though; here are a few of them.

-Until metal-nib pens became popular in the early 19th century, “pen” meant an implement for writing with ink made from a wing or tail feather of a large bird.
+Until metal-nib pens became popular in the early 19th century, the word pen referred to an implement for writing with ink made from a wing or tail feather of a large bird.
 The word comes from Old French penne, which in turn comes from the Latin penna, "feather."

 Although musical automatons, wind-up music boxes, and player pianos were around earlier, before Thomas Edison’s introduction of the phonograph cylinder in 1878 and its worldwide popularity in the following decades, if you said the evening’s entertainment would include music, everyone knew live musicians would be there to provide it.